web-illinois/shared-components/readme.md

 Any changes to the main branch gets pushed to the `https://contrib.webtheme.illinois.edu` site.
 Please make sure you create a branch, then merge to main.
 Do not make changes directly to the main branch.

 If you need the continuous integration to build your code, modify the `package.json` to add a script and [`deploy_main.yml`](https://github.com/web-illinois/shared-components/blob/main/.github/workflows/deploy_main.yml) to include your npm script in the build process.

-## How to get started

-If you need a component, first check to see if someone else wants it!
-Go to the ["Need Component" issue section](https://github.com/web-illinois/shared-components/labels/need%20component) and the ["Have Component" issue section](https://github.com/web-illinois/shared-components/labels/have%20component) and scan if something there meets your needs.
-If nothing there works, then post an issue and give it the "Need Component" label.

-If you want to contribute a component, again, first check to see if someone else wants it or if someone else built it already.
-Go to the ["Need Component" issue section](https://github.com/web-illinois/shared-components/labels/need%20component) and scan if something there meets your needs.
-If no one needs it, [create an issue](https://github.com/web-illinois/shared-components/issues) and give it the "Have Component" label.

-If you wish to use an existing component, you can either access the files directly on `https://contrib.webtheme.illinois.edu`, or copy the files and host them on your website.

 ## Rules (or "How to Get Along")